 And Pew Research found that high school graduates earn $17,500 less annually than college graduates.
 So while returning to college as an adult can be expensive, it’ll cost you a lot more if you don’t go back and earn your degree.

 And there are many scholarships for adult students who are looking to return to college.
-College grants and scholarships for adults can help you significantly cut down on the amount you need to borrow.
+College grants and scholarships for adult learners can help you significantly cut down on the amount you need to borrow.

 How can I return to college for free?

-Going back to college for free is going to be a challenge, but you can significantly cut down on the amount you have to borrow.
+Going back to college for free will be a challenge, but you can significantly cut down on the amount you have to borrow.
 There are hundreds of grants and scholarships available for continuing education that are free to apply for.

 However, many students overlook these scholarships because the amounts are so small.
 When you’re expected to pay tens of thousands of dollars in college tuition, a $1,000 scholarship doesn’t seem like it would make much of an impact.